Germany pushes to extend lifespan of three nuclear plants -letter | Headlines

 "We will now immediately make all the necessary preparations to enable power operation of the Emsland power plant until April 15th," a company spokesperson said.
 E.ON, which run Isar II, reiterated its September position, supporting the lifespan extension.

-"With his lonely decision, the Chancellor simply wants to have the aging reactors declared 'safe' by law," said DUH director Sascha Mueller-Kraenner.
+"With his lonely decision, the Chancellor simply wants to have the aging reactors declared 'safe' by law," said the group's director Sascha Mueller-Kraenner.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)